You can download our complete tour details and guide for MT. KILIMANJARO - 7 DAY MACHAME. Also, you can schedule a callback from UFO Adventure Travel.

 The Kilimanjaro Machame route is one of our most highly recommended routes to climb Kilimanjaro as it offers great acclimatization, allowing the climber to "walk high, sleep low", and as a result enjoys one of the highest summit success rate of all the routes to climb Mt Kilimanjaro.
-It goes by the nickname of "The Whisky route" although no whisky is available!
-This route can also be climbed in 6 days.
+It goes by the nickname of "The Whiskey route" although no whiskey is available!
+This route can also be climbed in 6 days as well.
 Please contact us for quotes for the same.

 Kilimanjaro is a big mountain and each of the trekking routes to its summit involves around 4000 metres of ascent.
 The 7 day Machame Route is potentially the quickest route on the mountain with ample time to acclimatize ahead of the always difficult summit day.
 It is therefore very popular with climbers.
 Generally, the trek is on good trails and is never very steep.
 With the exception of the summit day (which is very long) each of the trekking days is short, usually just 4 to 5 hours of walking, which gives us the afternoons to take it easy.
 The summit day will present a considerable challenge to everyone, as much for the 3000 metres of descent as for the ascent.

 One of the most popular routes with high success rate

 Allows ample time for acclimatization by following the 'walk high, sleep low' formula

 Meet at the group hotel in Moshi. where you can finally meet your Machame route trek partners and crew or mingle with other climbers if any staying at the hotel.
 The first day is reserved for resting and the chief guide will introduce himself and explain the week-long climb to Mount Kilimanjaro to the group.
 Rest is essential before you embark towards your goal of climbing the Uhuru Peak.